Teppi-txt/Polygon-Image-Recreation/README.md

 2. Generates a large list of shapes (Ellipses, Rectangles, or Polygons) each containing a set of random parameters.
     - Each shape contains geometry data, rotation, and whether to draw as filled or outlined.
     - A color is also assigned by averaging the pixels in the target image behind the shape.
-        - Done by drawing the shape on a completely blank image, then looping through it's pixels to isolate ones without a null value and getting the corresponding pixels in the target image.
+        - Done by drawing the shape on a completely blank image, then looping through its pixels to isolate ones without a null value and getting the corresponding pixels in the target image.

 3. The program iterates through the `HashMap`, drawing each shape on a copy of the current image and comparing it to the target using mean squared difference to store the "fitness" value in `<Shape, Double>` pairs.
     - Sorts the list based on the fitness value in descending order, and removes all low-scoring shapes.